-This policy details how Dial-A-Doctor Group Pty Ltd, collects and uses your data.
+This policy details how Dial-A-Doctor Australia Pty Ltd, collects and uses your data.
 Management of your patient health information is regulated by the Commonwealth Privacy Act 1988.
-We understand that your health information is of a sensitive nature and we take your privacy very seriously.
+We understand that your health information is of a sensitive nature, and we take your privacy very seriously.
 We have strict procedures in place to ensure that the collection, storage and use of your data is handled securely.

 WHY AND WHEN YOUR CONSENT IS NECESSARY

 When you register as a patient of our practice, you provide consent for our GPs and practice staff to access and use your personal information so they can provide you with the best possible healthcare.
 Only staff who need to see your personal information will have access to it.
 We also advise at time of booking that there may be a Doctors Assistant at time of consult and your verbal consent is recorded on your patient health record.